Definition and Classification of Hypertension

-Most commonly, hypertension comes about when there is an elevation in the resistance to flow in the peripheral blood vessels when the cardiac output is normal.
 There is still so much to be learned about the specific failures of the components that play a key role in the maintenance of normal blood pressure, namely the autonomic nervous system, baroreceptors, the renin-angiotensin-aldosterone system and the kidney.
 However, numerous studies have suggested that multifactorial abnormalities are implicated in the alteration in blood pressure maintenance.

 Risk Factors of Hypertension

 A lot of known risk factors are associated with the pathogenesis of hypertension.
 Factors such as poor diet, sedentary lifestyle and comorbidities have been proven to have a direct link in the development of hypertension among persons belonging to different age groups.
 Moreover, non-modifiable factors such as age, heredity and sex have been pinpointed to somehow put persons at risk for developing hypertension.

 Fortunately, a lot of treatment modalities are already currently available.
 These modalities are also designed to fit the different classifications of hypertension, making them more effective among their target clientele.

 One of the key components that regulate vascular tone is the autonomic nervous system.
 Adrenergic stimulation by itself modulates the blood flow resistance for a short period of time, whereas, when in combination with other components such as hormones and blood volume, it becomes a long term modulator of blood pressure.
 Catecholamines that stimulate adrenergic receptors, namely norepinephrine, epinephrine and dopamine, also play an important part in this mechanism.